feedyard/aws-bootstrap/README.md

 where there are opportunities to use early-deployed services to limit re-work such as Hashicorp's Vault, the
 bootstrap-cluster in this reference provides a demo of how EKS can be used for this somewhat ephemeral environment.
 Example uses circleci orchestration.

-### Requirements

-#### AWS access credentials

-A bootstrap process is a means of dealing with the natural 'chicken & egg' problem in fully automating the configuration
-of IaaS resources.
-The _bootstrap_ examples in feedyard assume that access key ids and secret keys have been manually
-created in each account used in the bootstrap process or pipelines.
-Once the profiles and roles have been defined in
-the infrastructure pipelines, these bootstrap service accounts can be deactivated and maintained for DR events.

-Example:  for each aws account

-Create iam group 'BootstrapGroup' with AdministratorAccess.
-Create iam user '<organization>.<account>.bootstrap', add to the BootstrapGroup, and generate access keys.

-This initial, minimal configuration of newly created AWS accounts requires the above bootstrap ids and secrets to be
-available locally in standard ~/.aws configuration files.

-#### local dependencies

-terraform

-python3
-  pkg: invoke, boto3, aws-cli

-ruby (>= 2.5.0)
-  gem: awspec

-review `prereqs.sh` to install local dependencies.